Sister Society: Association Internationale Jacques Ellul

 But one contributor was highly skeptical of the proposition that rational control of technology was still possible.
 The French historian, sociologist, and lay theologian Jacques Ellul was not present at the meeting but submitted a lengthy essay, the claims of which became a subject of dispute at the conference.
 “Technique,” he argued — broadly conceived to include not merely machines and other technical devices but the whole complex of rationally ordered methods for making any human activity more efficient — has outgrown human control, even if we are able to govern individual technologies.
 This technical complex has taken on a life of its own, threatening human freedom and responsibility and suppressing the necessary conditions under which a solution to this predicament seems possible.

 Reactions at the conference to this disturbing argument varied….
-To read more, click here.
+Read more.
 One scholar who was present at this conference was Aldous Huxley who subsequently went northward from Santa Barbara to deliver his famous “The Ultimate Revolution” speech in Berkeley.
 He died a year and a half later.

 (Samuel Matlack, “Confronting the Technological Society,” The New Atlantis, Number 43, Summer/Fall 2014, pp. 45–64.)